Contact us: +1 (408) 943-2800

 Data Acquisition and Control Layer

-• The Blue Box Server (BBS) for industrial facilities and the Green Box Controller (GBC) for commercial buildings gather and store data from the wireless field devices and provide web-based control from anywhere.
+• Green Box Controller (GBC) gathers and stores data from the wireless field devices and provide web-based control from anywhere.

 Automation System Layer

-• Built-in software and database in the Blue Box Server has optional OPC, BACnet/IP and SECS/GEM interface to integrate with existing plant automation systems from Honeywell, Johnson Controls, Siemens, TAC, Invensys, GE, Rockwell Automation, Emerson etc.
+• Built-in software and database in the Green Box Controller has optional BACnet/IP, OPC and SECS/GEM interface to integrate with existing plant automation systems from Honeywell, Johnson Controls, Siemens, TAC, Invensys, GE, Rockwell Automation, Emerson etc.

 Human Machine Interface Layer